 Inclusion Criteria

-• Baseline with a total body weight of 10 kg or higher at screening and a diagnosis of systemic juvenile idiopathic arthritis (sJIA) according to International League of Associations for Rheumatology (ILAR) criteria for at least 6 weeks prior to Screening, with onset prior to 16 years old, and meet the following conditions:
+\- Baseline with a total body weight of 10 kg or higher at screening and symptoms of systemic juvenile idiopathic arthritis (sJIA) according to International League of Associations for Rheumatology (ILAR) criteria for at least 6 weeks prior to Screening, with onset prior to 16 years old, and meet the following conditions:

-• Must have active sJIA with at least 2 active joints at Screening and Baseline, fever more than 38°C for any out of 14 consecutive days before the Screening Visit, and an erythrocyte sedimentation rate (ESR) or high-sensitivity C-reactive protein (hsCRP) > 1.5 × upper limit of normal (ULN) at Screening.
-OR At least 5 active joints at Screening and Baseline and an ESR or hsCRP > 1.5 × ULN at Screening.
+Must have active sJIA with at least 2 active joints at Screening and Baseline, fever more than 38°C on at least one day within 14 consecutive days before the Screening Visit, and an erythrocyte sedimentation rate (ESR) or high-sensitivity C-reactive protein (hsCRP) \> upper limit of normal (ULN) at Screening.
+OR At least 4 active joints at Screening and Baseline and an ESR or hsCRP \> ULN at Screening.

-• Must have inadequate response to previous treatment with nonsteroidal anti-inflammatory drugs and systemic glucocorticoids, as judged by the investigator.
+Must have inadequate response to previous treatment with nonsteroidal anti-inflammatory drugs and/or systemic glucocorticoids, as judged by the investigator.

 Exclusion Criteria

-• Must have uncontrolled severe systemic disease and/or impeding or active macrophage activation syndrome within 3 months prior to Baseline.
+Has uncontrolled severe systemic disease and/or impeding or active macrophage activation syndrome within 1 month prior to Baseline.

 Contacts and Locations